vasily-kartashov/iProlog/README.md

 - Add code documentation
 - Add unit tests
 - Finish docker-compose to be able to build and run it without installing Java 16 or SWI-Prolog.
+- Adding proper Prolog parser and skip the SWI dependency

 ## Usage